AwesomeCronk/COSTIC/README.md

+# <OS name>
+<OS name> is an operating system for TI-84+ graphing calculators.
+You might be able to build it for other models, but I only target the TI-84+ specifically.

+## Features
+* Not much yet, actually

+## Future Features
+* Filesystem
+* Accounts
+* Multitasking?
+* First time startup program

+## Building
+`build.sh` is provided.
+You will need (SPASM-ng)[https://github.com/alberthdev/spasm-ng], (MultiHex)[https://github.com/lePerdu/ostools], (PyPackXXU)[https://github.com/AwesomeCronk/pypackxxu], and (RabbitSign)[https://www.ticalc.org/archives/files/fileinfo/383/38392.html] to run it.
+For Linux users with APT, RabbitSign is also available there.
+One last thing you will need is the (app signing keys)[https://brandonw.net/calculators/keys/] for TI calculators.
+The linked page has a .zip near the bottom with all the keys included.

+## Installing
+If you have Boot code v1.02 or lower, you're good to install.
+If you have boot code v1.03 you'll need to use (Unsigned)[https://www.ticalc.org/archives/files/fileinfo/441/44190.html] to crack it.
+Note that if you do use Unsigned, file transfers from PC to the calculator will hang at the end because no confirmation will be sent to the PC.
+This is just a limitation of how Unsigned works.
+After that, send the .8xu file to the calculator.
+On physical calculators (not emulators) I think you need to remove a battery, then reinsert the battery while holding down `[Del]`, before sending the .8xu.

+## Original AsmOS `readme.txt`
 The very first thing you should do is download the 02, 04, and 0A key files from http://brandonw.net and place them in the root of this folder.